robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 While we cannot enforce accountability and understanding over people, it would be better to ask for a solid and stable NL API for chatbots (early entry point in AI) and transparency, at least.

 Do what we can, the rest will come.

+[!INFO]
+**Katia Note** -- Lacks concrete implementation for transparency.
+Author suggests standardization via a supervisory entity like W3C (which example highlights need for independent standardization body), noting OpenAI's potential role was undermined by Microsoft's influence.
+[/INFO]

+[!INFO]
+**Katia Note** -- The author views rule-making in innovative fields as wasteful, citing Tesla trial; norms follow later.
+SCRUM analogy for societal issues lacks adaptation for non-business contexts (e.g., policy-making delays).
+The vendor liability precedes norms; while the lack of an interim policy frameworks for innovation (OpenAI as W3C) highlights a missed opportunity for industry-wide coordination.
+[/INFO]

 ...